omegarhovega/ARRRType/README.md

 1. **Import words_rows.csv**:
    - Navigate to your Supabase project dashboard
    - Go to Table Editor > words
-   - Click on "Import Data"
+   - Click on "Insert" dropdown and select "Import data from CSV"
-   - Select "CSV"
    - Upload the `words_rows.csv` file
-   - Map the CSV column to the '3_letters' column
+   - The columns be correctly matched to the '3_letters' column
    - Click "Import Data"

 2. **Import texts_rows.csv**:
    - Navigate to Table Editor > texts
-   - Click on "Import Data"
+   - Click on "Insert" dropdown and select "Import data from CSV"
-   - Select "CSV"
    - Upload the `texts_rows.csv` file
-   - Map the CSV column to the 'text' column
+   - The columns be correctly matched to the 'text' column
    - Click "Import Data"

 #### Location of CSV Files